hoelzer-lab/hypro/howto_conda_package.md

 conda config --add channels bioconda conda config --add channels conda-forge
 ```
-**Conda install** will search those channels whenever you ask for installing a tool (first conda-forge, then bioconda, then defaults).
+`conda install` will search these channels whenever you ask for installing a tool (first conda-forge, then bioconda, then defaults).

-1. Install Conda-build.
+1. Install `conda-build`.
-2. Install Conda-verify.
+2. Install `conda-verify`.
-3. Run conda-build to create a package from your directory.
+3. Run `conda-build` to create a package from your directory.

 ```
 conda install conda-build